snwh/computefreely/_posts/2018-06-01-frugalware.md

       url: https://www.frugalware.org/authors
 ---

-Frugalware Linux is a general-purpose Linux distribution designed for intermediate users who are familiar with command-line operations.
+Frugalware is a general-purpose Linux distribution designed for users who are familiar with the Linux command-line but isn't made to be needlessly uncomfortable.
+Frugalware ships software from as close to the original source as possible to avoid the need for constant patching.